 CodeCompanion Integration

-Add MCP capabilities to CodeCompanion.nvim by including the MCP in your setup:
+Add MCP capabilities to CodeCompanion.nvim by adding it as an extension.

 Features